Recording Hours Worked:

 When Time Entry data entry is complete, a review of the Roster is a quick way to verify that employees are “ok to pay”.
 Once hours have been input and verified, the user submits the information to complete the process.

-The Time Entry System also includes an “inquire” panel that provides a “Roster of Active Employees” as its' own menu option from the PeopleSoft home page.
+The Time Entry System also includes a “Roster of Active Employees” as its' own menu option on the Left from the Time Management page.
 All employees , including non-exempt and salaried non-exempt employees as well as exempt, are included on this version of the roster.
 This roster lists names and employee IDs and is available as a reference for Time Entry users.
 Employees will show here as soon as they are Active even if they are not yet in Time Entry due to timing (example if someone completes an I-9 on Thursday and Time Entry is already open, their name will not be in the Time Entry roster, but it WILL be on the Roster of Active Employees.)"